Towra Spit Beach

 Learn more

-Towra Beach is in Towra Point Nature Reserve.
+Towra Spit Beach is in Towra Point Nature Reserve.
 Here are just some of the reasons why this park is special:

 A bird watching haven

-Some of the birds that feed on the intertidal flats around Towra Point migrate over 12,000km, coming from as far away as Siberia, China and Japan.
-Nearly all the migratory birds here are wading birds or shorebirds.
-You may spot a royal spoonbill or a Pacific golden plover when you visit the reserve; this is a great place for birdwatching and nature photography.
-Nearly all of the migratory birds that have used the Towra Point area are wading birds or shorebirds.
+You may spot a little tern, royal spoonbill, pied oystercatcher, or a Pacific golden plover when you visit the reserve; this is a great place for birdwatching and nature photography.
+Nearly all of the migratory birds use the Towra Point area are wading birds or shorebirds.
 Approximately 34 of the 80 species of migratory birds listed for protection have been recorded as using the Towra Point wetlands.

 • Quibray Bay viewing platform Quibray Bay viewing platform in Kurnell is a great place for birdwatching and also features scenic views across conservation areas close to Sydney.